miklosme/papers/src/app/home.md

+# Daily Digest (November 25, 2024)

+Buckle up, AI enthusiasts!
+We've got a thrilling lineup of cutting-edge research that's pushing the boundaries of what's possible with multi-agent systems and AI.
+Let's dive right in!

+First up, we're taking a deep dive into the world of carbon capture.
+Researchers have developed [CCUS-Agent](https://papers.miklos.dev/2411.14438), a groundbreaking multi-agent simulation model that's optimizing Carbon Capture, Utilization, and Storage transportation across the US.
+This isn't just another simulation – it's a complex dance of supply agents, demand agents, and transportation networks that could revolutionize how we tackle climate change.
+The model's ability to capture emergent behavior and evaluate policy impacts showcases the true power of multi-agent systems in solving real-world problems.

+But wait, there's more!
+Ever wondered how to keep your wireless sensor networks juiced up and running?
+A new study is tackling this challenge head-on with a [generalized charging framework](https://papers.miklos.dev/2411.14496) for multiple mobile chargers.
+Using a decentralized, partially observable semi-Markov decision process (try saying that five times fast!), this research is paving the way for smarter, longer-lasting sensor networks.
+The proposed AMAPPO algorithm is a game-changer, allowing for efficient coordination among mobile chargers without direct communication.

+Shifting gears to the world of autonomous driving, researchers are taking on one of the trickiest maneuvers – [highway merging](https://papers.miklos.dev/2411.14593).
+Using multi-agent deep reinforcement learning, they've created a system where virtual vehicles learn to merge safely through simulated self-play.
+The results?
+Near-optimal performance in complex, multi-vehicle scenarios.
+This could be the key to unlocking full autonomy on our highways!

+Last but certainly not least, we're seeing AI make waves in healthcare.
+The [MAKA framework](https://papers.miklos.dev/2411.14637) is revolutionizing how we match patients to clinical trials.
+By using multiple specialized agents to augment trial criteria with external knowledge, MAKA is addressing the gaps in both trial descriptions and large language models.
+This could be a game-changer for getting the right patients into the right trials, faster and more accurately than ever before.

+That's all for now, folks!
+Stay tuned for more groundbreaking research that's shaping the future of AI and multi-agent systems.
+The future is here, and it's more exciting than ever!

 # Daily Digest (November 23, 2024)

 Hold onto your circuits, AI enthusiasts!
 We've got a mind-bending study that's diving deep into the ethical labyrinth of [multi-robot systems powered by LLMs](https://papers.miklos.dev/2411.14009).
 Buckle up as we explore the fascinating divide between human and artificial moral compasses!